Integralist/go-http-monitor/README.md

 ## Requirements

-The following requirements were provided by the business:
+The following requirements were what I was provided with:

 - Consume an actively written-to w3c-formatted HTTP access log (https://www.w3.org/Daemon/User/Config/Logging.html).
 It should default to reading `/tmp/access.log` and be overrideable.
 - Display stats every 10s about the traffic during those 10s: the sections of the web site with the most hits, as well as interesting summary statistics on the traffic as a whole.
 A section is defined as being what's before the second '/' in the resource section of the log line.
 For example, the section for "/pages/create" is "/pages".